FindMySchool LogoFindMySchool

 Because this is an all-through school ending at Year 11, parents need to consider two performance stories, Key Stage 2 outcomes (end of primary) and GCSE indicators (secondary), and then weigh how those align with their child’s starting point and trajectory.

-In 2024, 60.67% of pupils met the expected standard in reading, writing and mathematics combined.
-The England average in the same measure is 62%.
-Science outcomes look stronger, with 89% reaching the expected standard compared with an England average of 82%.
-At higher standard in reading, writing and mathematics, 19.33% reached that threshold, above the England average of 8%.
-These figures suggest a profile where core expected standard is close to England norms, while the top end and science are areas of relative strength.
+In the 2024-25 / 2025 dataset, 60% of pupils met the expected standard in reading, writing and mathematics combined.
+Science outcomes look stronger, with 90% reaching the expected standard.
+At higher standard in reading, writing and mathematics, 10% reached that threshold.
+These figures suggest a profile where core expected-standard attainment is steady, science is a relative strength, and the top-end combined measure is more modest than the previous data suggested.

 Scaled scores sit at 104 for reading, 101 for maths, and 103 for grammar, punctuation and spelling, with a combined total of 308 across reading, maths and GPS.

 Rankings need careful interpretation.
-Ranked 11,890th in England and 41st in Exeter for primary outcomes (FindMySchool ranking based on official data), performance sits below England average overall (within the bottom 40% by percentile), even while some specific measures, such as higher standard and science, are more positive.
+Thomas Hall School is ranked 7,610th out of 14,978 schools in England for primary academic outcomes, and 12,734th overall, with the local overall ranking at 41st in Exeter (FindMySchool ranking based on official data).
+Performance sits below the national midpoint overall, even while some specific measures, such as science, are more positive.

-At GCSE level, the headline metrics in the available dataset point to a school working through improvement rather than already operating at consistently high attainment.
-Attainment 8 is 34.3, Progress 8 is -0.27, and the average EBacc APS is 3.07.
-The proportion achieving grades 5 or above in the EBacc measure is 5.6%.
+At GCSE level, the headline metrics in the current results point to a school working through improvement rather than already operating at consistently high attainment.
+Attainment 8 is 34.6, Progress 8 is -0.27, and the average EBacc APS is 2.9.
+The proportion achieving grades 5 or above in the EBacc measure is 11.5%.
 Together, those indicators align with a school where progress is currently below the national benchmark and where outcomes remain a priority area for leadership.

 Rankings again reinforce that this is not yet a high-outcomes school at GCSE.
-Ranked 3,510th in England and 11th in Exeter for GCSE outcomes (FindMySchool ranking based on official data), it sits below England average overall (within the bottom 40% by percentile).
+Thomas Hall School is ranked 3,150th out of 3,895 schools in England for GCSE academic outcomes, and 3,484th overall, with the local overall ranking at 10th in Exeter (FindMySchool ranking based on official data).
+It sits below the national midpoint overall.

 The practical implication is straightforward.
 Families with a child who needs stability and an inclusive culture may still find a strong fit, especially if the child’s confidence and attendance have been fragile.
 Families whose priority is consistently strong GCSE outcomes, with minimal variation, will want to scrutinise the school’s improvement plan, attendance strategy and curriculum implementation closely.